 |what do you want your ‘home‘ to be like|

 These are some questions you could ask yourself to find a long-perspective that might deliver a happy, fulfilled life.
-Visualising your destination should be like stepping into a warm bath or, if like me your don’t like baths, under a warm shower.
+Visualising your destination should be like stepping into a warm bath or, if ,like me, your don’t like baths, under a warm shower.
 You imagining yourself there already should trigger a little flush of endomorphines (happy hormones).
-Now you have your starting point and a destination point mapped, it is time to plan your waypoints and prep for the journey!
+Now that you have your starting point and a destination point mapped, it is time to plan your waypoints and prep for the journey!
 Your destination point is only ever a DIRECTION and the joy in life comes from the steps you take in that direction.
 You walking your stepping stones into the direction you ‘defined’ is the journey and the journey is more important than the arrival.
 It is in a way like this… ‘take care of the pennies and the pounds will take care of themselves’.
 Take care of you walking and enjoying your stepping stones and any destination will take care of itself.

 Resources and 7Ps

 How much does it matter to you that you reach your destination(s)?
-On a scale from 1 to 10… I ask this because an enormous number of people actively self-sabotage a transition from Starting Point to Destination Point (even when it is a fantastic pub on the peninsula of Knoydart in the Scottish Highlands).
-Not infrequently you are too critical to yourself when you are trying out something new (equivalent of you laughing and sneering at a 9 months old learning to walk).
+On a scale from 1 to 10… I ask this because an enormous number of people actively self-sabotage a transition from Starting Point to Destination Point (even when that is, say, a fantastic ‘pub on the peninsula of Knoydart in the Scottish Highlands’).
+Not infrequently you are too critical of yourself when you are trying out something new (equivalent of you laughing and sneering at a 9 months old learning to walk).
 Not infrequently you don’t take responsibility for your own actions and your non-actions (i.e. what you do is not congruent with what say that you want).
 Don’t compare yourself with other people, compare yourself with whom you were yesterday, it is your journey and yours alone irrespective of others travelling a (part of the) route with you.
 Given that time and tide wait for no man, you would be wise not to spend too much time, attention or energy on things that are not your business.
 It’s not egotistical: when oxygen masks come down in an airplane, you must put your own oxygen mask on first, before helping anyone else with their oxygen mask.
 When your brain goes without oxygen, things can get ugly quickly i.e. flying at 35,000 feet you only have seconds of useful consciousness.
 Mind your own business is not an invitation to or endorsement of selfishness, far from it, it simply is that a stronger you is better able to help others.

 Random Acts Of Kindness

 Personal Growth One Step At A Time isn’t a theory to me, I use this myself (the ‘do want/don’t want in work, life-partner and home’ scribbles on the right are mine and date back to 1987).
 My family uses it as do many of my patients.
-The discipline of plotting your progress can be made simpler by using daily recurring end-of-day appointments in Microsoft Outlook to write down what one has been up to that day (I manage to do this most days).
-That makes it easier for me to plot my monthly progress which I review together with a very close friend (he is one of my Helpers).
+Since then, it now being 2021, outstanding yet inexpensive online tools have become available and the below two are top notch.